leeanndroid/LightningAppBuilder/create-searchbar-component.md

 ## What you will learn

-- How to add Global Publisher Actions to a Lightning Page
+- How to add Global Actions to a Lightning Page
 - How to add a Lightning Page to the Salesforce1 Mobile App

 ## Step 1: Add Actions

 Actions are shortcuts that allow Salesforce1 Mobile App users to quickly create and modify records.
 In order for users to create common sales records, we will add a few standard actions.

 1. In the right hand side bar, click on the word **Page**.
-This will make the app attributes available for configuration.
+This will make the app properties available for configuration.
 ![](images/pageclick.png)

 2. At the bottom of the right side bar, under Actions, click **Select...**.